Michael Rayner (photographer): News photographer

-Having failed his Matriculation, Rayner responded to an advertisement for a cadet photographer in The Age requiring a lesser qualification of school Leaving certificate.
-Though his photographic experience was minimal, Rayner's knowledge of politics secured him a position along with four others from a field of 250 applicants, and he commenced on Tuesday 31 December 1968.
+Having failed his Matriculation, Rayner responded to an advertisement for a cadet photographer in The Age requiring a lesser qualification of a school Leaving certificate.
+Though his photographic experience was minimal, Rayner's knowledge of politics secured him a position along with four others from a field of 250 applicants.
+He commenced on Tuesday 31 December 1968.
 Ron Lovitt, the pictorial editor who employed him and took a famous picture of the last ball of the tied Test cricket match between Australia and the West Indies, was an influence on Rayner's photography.
-In 1972 he won the Sydney E Pratt Award for best photograph taken by a cadet Australia-wide; it showed VFL footballer Sam Newman being struck square in the face by the ball he has just missed.
+In 1972 he won the Sydney E Pratt Award for the best photograph taken by a cadet Australia-wide; it showed VFL footballer Sam Newman being struck square in the face by the ball he had just missed.

 For the newspaper Rayner covered news such as the Franklin River blockade.
 In 1980 he gained a second place in the Nikon Awards, the following year winning its Best Sports Photograph of the Year for his graphic and comical capture of North Melbourne footballer David Dench's effective smothering of a kick by South Melbourne's John Roberts, and a second prize for 'Sports' in the 1981 Rothmans National Press Photo of the Year, and merit awards for his news and sports images in the Press Photographer of the Year Awards of 1982.
-Even his earlier editorial photographs provoked an emotional response, and one occasion he found himself caught up in criminal investigations of corruption in municipal council elections.
+Even his earlier editorial photographs provoked an emotional response, and on one occasion he found himself caught up in criminal investigations of corruption in municipal council elections.
 Major influences on his approach were Age colleagues John Lamb, a multiple Walkley Award winner, and Clive McKinnon and Terry Phelan of The Sun.

 From 1983 to 1999 his remit covered all of the Fairfax-owned media.
 He meanwhile directed 'Impressions Photography' from a shopfront in North Melbourne with partner the press photographer Tony Feder for four years from 1983 for around two hundred clients including Time magazine and The Telegraph in London, then briefly worked freelance on his own 1987- 1988.

-Rayner was employed on The Sydney Morning Herald during 1988-1991, on one assignment photographing socialite Susan Renouf in a women's refuge, before once again freelancing 1991-1994.
+Rayner was employed on The Sydney Morning Herald during 1988–1991, on one assignment photographing socialite Susan Renouf in a women's refuge, before once again freelancing 1991–1994.
 He rejoined The Age in 1994, covering such disparate stories as a 'boot camp' on the Snowy River for troubled teenage girls, rehearsals of the musical A Chorus Line. the repurposing of Melbourne's notorious Pentridge jail as apartments, and the opposite sides in the battle over logging in old growth forests.